 - State risks that actually led to the injury stated in the contract or disclaimed (sought protection from) the provider’s simple negligence.

-In the end, many challenges to liability waivers come down to the quality of the waiver and the mood of the court.
+In the end, many challenges to liability waivers come down to the quality of the waiver or release.

-A negative for the consumer in New Mexico is the state’s propensity to enact laws that protect service providers by industry.
+A negative for the consumer in New Mexico is its propensity to enact laws that protect service providers by industry.
 The state’s Equine Liability Act (N.M.
 Stat.
-Ann. §§ 43-12-1), for example, says “no person, corporation or partnership is liable for personal injuries to or for the death of a rider that may occur as a result of the behavior of equine animals (horses, ponies, donkeys, mules) while engaged in any equine activities.”
+Ann. §§ 43-12-1), for example, states, “no person, corporation or partnership is liable for personal injuries to or for the death of a rider that may occur as a result of the behavior of equine animals (horses, ponies, donkeys, mules) while engaged in any equine activities.”